Vancouver gets first licensed pot shop as B.C. lags behind other provinces

 VANCOUVER — A licensed marijuana store is set to open in Vancouver as the number of legal pot shops in British Columbia still lags behind other provinces.

-Evergreen Cannabis owner Mike Babins said the store received its provincial licence this week and plans to open its doors on Saturday.
+Evergreen Cannabis owner Mike Babins said the store received its provincial licence this week and plans to open its doors on Jan.
+5, a few days later than he originally intended.

 As long as it receives a municipal licence, it will be the first legal store in the city since recreational cannabis was legalized on Oct.
 17.